 - Refit pull assembly

 Replacing the cord requires the removal of the pull start assembly.
 Some manufacturers, like Honda make it easy.
-One screw, 3 nuts and your in.
+One screw, 3 nuts and you’re in.
 Other mowers may take a little more work.
 If your spring is damaged or unravels, go ahead and buy a whole spring and pulley.
 They come already assembled, messing around with a recoil spring isn’t worth losing an eye.

-Thickness of cord is important.
+Cord – Thickness of cord is important.

 Replacing A Frayed Cord